TomasKulhanek/TomasKulhanek.github.io/index.md

 I'm software developer with a special focus on scientific software.

 In the past I focused on the modeling methodologies and integrating algorithm and simulation computation into grid and cloud computing.
-I've used and developed for these backend technologies (.NET and [ServiceStack](https://github.com/ServiceStack/ServiceStack), Java and [Spring](https://spring.io/)) and frontend technologies (HTML5, pure Javascript and JQuery, recently on ECMAScript 6 and [Aurelia](https://aurelia.io) ).
+With my colleagues we have developed solution using backend technologies (.NET, [ServiceStack](https://github.com/ServiceStack/ServiceStack), Java and [Spring](https://spring.io/), recentlz Python, Flask) and frontend technologies (HTML5, Javascript and standards WebAssembly, WebGL and libraries and frameworks [Aurelia](https://aurelia.io),[babylonjs](https://www.babylonjs.com/), [Emscripten](https://emscripten.org/) ).

 I have been covering these scientific domains: computational physiology, integrative structural biology, psychoacoustic and auditory perception research.